EmersonNunesBatista/docker-main/README.md

 # docker-main
 # Atividade Sistemas Distribuidos

-## Executar a lista de comandos a seguir no labs play with docker
+### Executar a lista de comandos a seguir no labs play with docker:

 docker swarm init --advertise-addr (ip do primeiro node)